enzo-pellegrini/CS453-Concurrent-Algorithms-Project/sync-examples/README.md

 We employ no synchronization primitive: Undefined Behavior (UB), bad bad.

 ### Good approach #1
-We take a big nice lock around the ++: correct.
+We take a big nice flag around the ++: correct.

 ### Bad approach #2
 We use an atomic variable but use 2 non atomic operations: not UB, but doesn't